briangig/CloudflareNable/README.md

 #### Monitoring for Issues

-Once you have some traffic flowing through Cloudflare, it is very important to check for any legitimate traffic getting blocked.
-This guide has been created largly using trial an error, so it is possible additional changes need to be made.
+Once you have some traffic flowing through Cloudflare, it is very important to check for any legitimate WebUI or Agent traffic getting blocked.
+This guide has been created largly using trial and error, so it is possible additional changes need to be made.
 If you find something needs to be added, please share!

 #### Break Glass Scenario